 Poetry slam is a fast-paced, winner-take-all competition in which members of the audience judge the competing poets on their performed poetry.
-It was invented in the 1980s by a Chicago construction worker named Marc Smith (SO WHAT) as a way of drawing a new listening audience to poetry.
+It was invented in the 1980s in Chicago as a way of drawing a new listening audience to poetry.

-The Boston Poetry Slam @ the Cantab Lounge holds a poetry slam every night.
-Unless noted, National Poetry Slam rules are always in effect: poems must be the poet’s own original work of three minutes or less, using no props, no costumes, and no musical accompaniment.
+The Boston Poetry Slam at the Cantab Lounge currently holds a monthly open poetry slam in the 10:00pm feature slot.
+In general, poets should have three poems ready, be prepared to follow the theme (if there is one), and assume the following rules are in effect: poems must be the poet’s own original work of three minutes or less, using no props, no costumes, and no musical accompaniment.
 Poems are scored Olympic-style by judges selected from the audience, with penalties levied for exceeding the time limit.
-For more information, see the guide for first-time slammers.

 If it’s your first time slamming, there is one important thing for you to remember: poetry slam is a BAR GAME that was invented to engage the audience.
 It was not designed to determine the value of your art, of art in general, or of any poet or artist.
 However, that is exactly what it seems is about to happen: after you perform your poetry, three or five judges will score how your art moved them on a scale of zero to ten.

 Are you ready to be a good sport and bring poetry to the unwashed, possibly drunken masses?
 Great!
 Here’s what you need to know:

 - Competitions at the Boston Poetry Slam may be themed (in topic, time limit, genre, number of rounds, or other format) or open (restricted only by time limit).
 Select one that suits you by perusing the weekly schedule.